jsdelivr/jsdelivr/README.md

 Multi-CDN
 ---------

-Unlike all competition, jsDelivr uses multiple CDN providers which results in best possible uptime and performance.
+Unlike all other CDNs, jsDelivr uses multiple CDN providers which results in best possible uptime and performance.

-On top of CDN providers jsDelivr also utilizes custom servers in locations where CDNs dont have points of presence to further optimize the speed of file downloads for users on those locations.
+On top of CDN providers jsDelivr also utilizes custom servers in locations where CDNs do not have points of presence further optimizing the speed of file downloads for users in those locations.

 If a CDN goes down, websites that use jsDelivr won't have any issues because all traffic will be instantly redirected to remaining operational providers.